Privacy Policy

 How we protect your data

-• We don’t ask you for more information than necessary.
+- We don’t ask you for more information than necessary.
+I don’t know why companies find that concept so difficult.

-• The site has two-factor authentication enabled because script kiddies have nothing better to do than try to break into my personal blog.
+- The site has two-factor authentication enabled because script kiddies have nothing better to do than try to break into my personal blog.
+(Can you tell script kiddies piss me off?)

 What data breach procedures we have in place

-None.
-Assume everything you enter could be made public.
-However, your exposure is extremely low because we don’t ask for things.
+Absolutely None.
+Assume everything you enter will be made public.
+Your exposure is extremely low because we don’t ask for things.

 What third parties we receive data from